 Kids of all ages will love these Chinese New Year coloring pages.
 There’s one for every Chinese zodiac.

-In 2021, we’re celebrating the Year of the Ox.
+In 2024, we’re celebrating the Year of the Dragon.
 But, kids might also want to color in their own Chinese zodiac.

 Printable Chinese New Year Coloring Sheets

 Whether you are celebrating Chinese New Year at home or are learning about it in school, it can be nice to write down your thoughts about the holiday.